-- User-defined limits: The user can draw the rectangular extents of the merged elevation grid to limit to an area of interest.
-This will can possibly make the merged elevation grid smaller and easier to work with.
+- User-defined limits: The user can draw the rectangular extents of the merged elevation grid to correspond to a specific area defined by the user.
+This can make the merged elevation grid smaller and easier to work with.
 Click the [Pick] button to define the limits of the terrain surface.
-The dialog box will temporarily disappear and an information message will be displayed on the status line.
+The dialog box will temporarily disappear, and an information message will be displayed on the status line.
 Click and drag a rectangular region to define the limits of the merged elevation grid.
 After releasing the mouse, the user will be returned to the dialog box.
 A layer will be created with a rectangular box to represent the user-defined selected region.

-- HEC‑RAS model extents: If a HEC‑RAS model has been defined, this option will create a bounding rectangular region the same size as the HEC‑RAS model reaches, cross sections, storage areas and 2D flow areas, plus an additional buffer boundary.
+- Model extents: If a project model has been defined, this option will create a bounding rectangular region to correspond to the extents of the defined model, plus an additional buffer boundary.

 DEM Processing Specifications

 This section is used to define the specifications for the merged elevation grid.

 Click the […] button for the Merged DEM file entry to specify the file name and directory location for purposes of saving the merged elevation grid file.

 By default, the Load DEM as map layer checkbox option is checked to load the merged elevation grid as a layer in the Map Data Layers panel.
 Click the pencil icon to rename the layer.